JMakarikiDEVCODE/Jemaat-Makariki/README.md

 # Jemaat-Makariki
-developing the web of Jemaat GPM Makariki
+Developing the web of Jemaat GPM Makariki